Linh91/CV/README.md

 ---
 An enthusiastic and driven individual who is able to rise up to challenges outside of her comfort zone.
 A keen learner with a desire for developing her programming and problem solving skills.

-My thirst for knowledge lead me to teach myself basic HTML and CSS in my spare time which I found to be mentally stimulating.
+My thirst for knowledge led me to teach myself basic HTML and CSS in my spare time which I found to be mentally stimulating.
 I decided programming would be the future for me and began my journey with Makers Academy.

 The next phase of this journey is to become a **Full-Stack Developer** in an exciting enviroment where I can continue to learn and further my skills.
 ## Skills